MicrosoftDocs/powerbi-docs/articles/powerbi-service-share-unshare-dashboard.md

 ![](media/powerbi-service-share-unshare-dashboard/power-bi-service-share.png)

-You can share a dashboard from your own My Workspace, or from a group workspace.
+You can share a dashboard from your own My Workspace, or from an app workspace.
 When you share a dashboard, those you share it with can view it and interact with it, but can't edit it.
 They see the same data that you see in the dashboard and reports, unless row-level security (RLS) is applied.
 The colleagues you share it with can share the dashboard with their colleagues, if you allow them to.
 You can share with people outside your organization.
 They can view and interact with the dashboard too, but can't share it.

 What you can share and who you can share it with depends on your and their Power BI licenses.
 See [Licensing requirements for sharing](powerbi-service-share-unshare-dashboard.md#licensing-requirements-for-sharing) below for details.

 >**Note**: You can also [share a dashboard from any of the Power BI mobile apps](powerbi-mobile-share-a-dashboard-from-the-iphone-app.md).
 You share dashboards and reports from the Power BI service or the Power BI mobile apps, but not from Power BI Desktop.

-### Share a dashboard with colleagues outside a group workspace
+### Share a dashboard with colleagues outside an app workspace
-If you're part of a group workspace in Power BI, you can share the group's dashboards with colleagues outside the group.
+If you're part of an app workspace in Power BI, you can share the group's dashboards with colleagues outside the group.
 It's the same as [sharing a dashboard with colleagues](powerbi-service-share-unshare-dashboard.md).You can share your dashboards and reports with colleagues in and out of your organization.
 If they haven't signed up for [Power BI](http://powerbi.com), they'll need to do so to see your dashboard.

 ## Video: Share a dashboard
 Watch Amanda share her dashboard with colleagues inside and outside her company.
 Then follow the step-by-step instructions below the video to try it out yourself.